Wayback Machine: Website exclusion policy

-Oakland Archive Policy
+The Oakland Archive Policy

-Wayback's retroactive exclusion policy is based in part upon Recommendations for Managing Removal Requests and Preserving Archival Integrity published by the School of Information Management and Systems at University of California, Berkeley in 2002, which gives a website owner the right to block access to the site's archives.
+Wayback's retroactive exclusion policy is based in part upon Recommendations for Managing Removal Requests and Preserving Archival Integrity, known as The Oakland Archive Policy, published by the School of Information Management and Systems at University of California, Berkeley in 2002, which gives a website owner the right to block access to the site's archives.
 Wayback has complied with this policy to help avoid expensive litigation.

 The Wayback retroactive exclusion policy began to relax in 2017, when it stopped honoring robots on U.S. government and military web sites for both crawling and displaying web pages.
 As of April 2017, Wayback is ignoring robots.txt more broadly, not just for U.S. government websites.

 Uses

-From its public launch in 2001, the Wayback Machine has been studied by scholars both for the ways it stores and collects data as well as for the actual pages contained in its archive.
+From its public launch in 2001, the Wayback Machine has been studied by scholars both for the ways it stores and collects data and for the actual pages contained in its archive.
 As of 2013, scholars had written about 350 articles on the Wayback Machine, mostly from the information technology, library science, and social science fields.
-Social science scholars have used the Wayback Machine to analyze how the development of websites from the mid-1990s to the present has affected the company's growth.
+Social science scholars have used the Wayback Machine to analyze how the development of websites from the mid-1990s to the present has affected the growth of companies.

 When the Wayback Machine archives a page, it usually includes most of the hyperlinks, keeping those links active when they just as easily could have been broken by the Internet's instability.
 Researchers in India studied the effectiveness of the Wayback Machine's ability to save hyperlinks in online scholarly publications and found that it saved slightly more than half of them.

 "Journalists use the Wayback Machine to view dead websites, dated news reports, and changes to website contents.
 Its content has been used to hold politicians accountable and expose battlefield lies."
 In 2014, an archived social media page of Igor Girkin, a separatist rebel leader in Ukraine, showed him boasting about his troops having shot down a suspected Ukrainian military airplane before it became known that the plane actually was a civilian Malaysian Airlines jet (Malaysia Airlines Flight 17), after which he deleted the post and blamed Ukraine's military for downing the plane.
 In 2017, the March for Science originated from a discussion on Reddit that indicated someone had visited Archive.org and discovered that all references to climate change had been deleted from the White House website.
 In response, a user commented, "There needs to be a Scientists' March on Washington".

-Furthermore, the site is used heavily for verification, providing access to references and content creation by Wikipedia editors.
+The site is used heavily for verification, providing access to references and content creation by Wikipedia editors.
+When new URLs are added to Wikipedia, the Internet Archive has been archiving them.

 In September 2020, a partnership was announced with Cloudflare to automatically archive websites served via its "Always Online" service, which will also allow it to direct users to its copy of the site if it cannot reach the original host.